ExperienceLovelace/ha-floorplan/docs/_posts/2020-01-09-documentation-for-ha-floorplan.md

   - Releases
 ---

-Welcome to the official documentation for ha-floorplan.
+Wuhuu!🥳 Welcome to the official documentation for ha-floorplan.
 We hope you'll find it usefull, while playing around with our custom module for Home Assistant.

 Please keep in mind that we're still working on the docs.
 Many pages has a very limited about of content, but it will get better down the line - we promise!